samanthalclarke/sandbox/README.md

 # sandbox

-This is a "sandbox repo/project" for testing purposes.
+This is a "sandbox" GitHub Repo/R Studio Project for testing purposes.